KlaasMeersman/KlaasMeersman.github.io/inhoud/leds/index.md

 The choice for the LEDs is explained as follows:
 <iframe src="Proposal_of_LED_from_Yuta_Leo.pdf" width="100%" height="600px"></iframe>

-Two identical PCBs are used to control the intended number of LEDs.
+Two identical [PCBs](https://github.com/VerticalFarmIB3/VerticalFarmIB3.github.io/tree/main/inhoud/leds/eaglefiles/yuta_jualiang)are used to place the intended number of LEDs.

 ![](YutaAndJialiangPCB.png)